 The Department of State (DOS) has recently confirmed the commencement of its independent verification of information contained in visa applications.
-Sam Shihab & Associates also confirms that some of its clients have been contacted by the Kentucky Consular Center (KCC) via contractors by telephone as part of the process.
+Shihab Burke, LLC, Attorneys At Law also confirms that some of its clients have been contacted by the Kentucky Consular Center (KCC) via contractors by telephone as part of the process.

 Intrusive Verification Questions